Last Updated on 03/31/26 by Rose Palmer

 Forward:

-The Sanctuary – a quiet, adult only retreat to relax without the crowds.
-An extra daily fee is charged to reserve a deck chair here each day.
+The Sanctuary – a quiet, adult-only retreat where I could relax without the crowds.
+An extra daily fee was charged to reserve a deck chair or a cabana for a day or half a day.

 Aft:

-Camp Discovery and the Teen Lounge – dedicated club areas for children and teens with its own hot tub and a pool.
+Camp Discovery and the Teen Lounge – dedicated club areas for children and teens with their own hot tub and a pool.

 Deck 18 – Sky

-Skywalkers Nightclub – by day a quiet place to read and enjoy up high views of the sea.
-By night, an active spot for music and drinks.
-Note that access to this space is via the aft lift only.
+Skywalkers Nightclub – by day, this was a quiet place to read and enjoy the high views of the sea.
+By night, this became an active spot for music and drinks.
+Note that access to this space was via the aft lift only.

 Deck 19 – Star